François-Philippe Champagne: Minister of Innovation, Science and Industry (2021–2025)

 In the 2021 Canadian cabinet shuffle, Champagne was moved out of the foreign affairs portfolio, and became Minister of Innovation, Science and Industry.
 Champagne was characterized by Politico in 2023 as "Trudeau's pitchman" for a global audience, tasked with luring would-be foreign investment in the United States to instead invest in Canada.
 His efforts were credited with enticing Volkswagen to construct a gigafactory in Canada rather than the U.S., a first for the company outside of Europe.

 In 2024, he suggested that the Competition Bureau should scrutinize Big Tech companies' activities in the payments sector.
 Champagne highlighted competition-related concerns associated with Apple and Google's digital wallet services.

 Champagne was widely considered to be a possible candidate in the 2025 Liberal Party of Canada leadership election, following the resignation of Prime Minister Justin Trudeau.
 He later announced that he would not enter the leadership race to focus on defending Canadians from the threat of tariffs of the second Trump administration.
 On January 16, he endorsed former Bank of Canada governor Mark Carney.

 Minister of Finance (2025–present)

-Champagne was appointed minister of finance on March 14, 2025 upon the swearing-in of Mark Carney's cabinet.
+Champagne was appointed minister of finance on March 14, 2025, upon the swearing-in of Mark Carney's cabinet.
 Following the 2025 federal election, he was additionally given the responsibility of National Revenue.
 In July 2025, Champagne asked fellow cabinet ministers to find savings in their departments, with the goal of a 15% government operational spending cut by 2029.
-He presented the 2025 federal budget in November, promising to reduce the civil service by about 40,000 positions, cut temporary immigration to 673,650 in 2025 to 385,000 in 2026, balance operational spending by 2029, and reach the 2% of GDP NATO target for military spending by 2026.
+Champagne announced in October that the government would establish a Financial Crimes Agency in 2026, along with a "national anti-fraud strategy".
+He presented the 2025 federal budget in November, promising to reduce the civil service by about 40,000 positions, cut temporary immigration from 673,650 in 2025 to 385,000 in 2026, balance operational spending by 2029, and reach the 2% of GDP NATO target for military spending by 2026.

+In January 2026, the government announced the "Canada Groceries and Essentials Benefit", which will increase quarterly goods and services tax (GST) payments by 25 percent over five years.
+It was also announced that a one-time GST top-up of 50 percent would be implemented in June 2026.

+In September 2026, Champagne announced an extension of federal government's temporary suspension of the excise tax on gasoline and diesel, which had originally been scheduled to end after Labour Day.
+The measure introduced by Prime Minister Mark Carney in April 2026 in response to rising global fuel prices, reduced the federal excise tax by 10 cents per litre on gasoline and four cents per litre on diesel.
+The extension was intended to provide continued relief to Canadian households and businesses facing higher fuel costs.

 Personal life

+As of 2025, Champagne lived with his domestic partner Anne-Marie Gaudet in Grand-Mère, Quebec.

 Champagne is trilingual, speaking English, French and Italian.